Gixx/worstpractice.github.io/src/_posts/2020-04-26-diy-dependency-injection-container.md

 (just to pick one) also feels it important to have this `set` method.
 So ours won't be that renitent.

-In the next part we will plan the configuration file.
+In the <a rel="next" href="/backend/diy-dependency-injection-container-2" title="DIY Dependency Injection Container, Part 2">next part</a> we will plan the configuration file.